abhirockzz/cosmosdb-synapse-workshop/README.md

 Clone or download the content from the [samples repo](https://github.com/Azure-Samples/Synapse), navigate to the `Synapse/Notebooks/PySpark/Synapse Link for Cosmos DB samples/E-Commerce/spark-notebooks/pyspark` directory and import the `CosmosDBSynapseMongoDB.ipynb` file into your Azure Synapse workspace.

+That's all for this workshop.
+I encourage you to go through the [rest of this lab](https://github.com/Azure-Samples/Synapse/blob/master/Notebooks/PySpark/Synapse%20Link%20for%20Cosmos%20DB%20samples/Retail/spark-notebooks/pyspark/2SalesForecastingWithAML.ipynb) which includes using [AutoML in Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/concept-automated-ml?WT.mc_id=data-11340-abhishgu) to build a Forecasting Model.

 ## Delete resources

 Delete the [Azure Resource Group](https://docs.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal?WT.mc_id=data-11340-abhishgu#delete-resource-groups).
 This will delete all the resources inside the resource group.